 Below are the notes (in random order) I took during the talk:

 - Shellye Archambeau has a book on words titled “Unapologetically Ambitious“.

 - I grew up in a racially charged suburb of LA and people around me didn’t want me to succeed.

 - Two things for my success are discipline and courage.
-You are not born with them, you cultivate it.
-Then I set goals and go for it.
-Unlike others, I went with them consistent(ly) everyday.
+You are not born with them, you cultivate them.
+Then I set goals and go for them.
+Unlike others, I went with them consistent(ly) every day.

-- My parents made it clear to me in early years, that life isn’t fair.
-With that out of the way, you have to think on what you are going to do about it.
+- My parents made it clear to me in my early years, that life isn’t fair.
+With that out of the way, you have to think about what you are going to do about it.
 You are always scared, but I always know my family is behind me.

 - Risk and Opportunities are the sides of the same coin.
 Also, you need to be rational.
 Before taking a risk, I ask the question, what is the worst that can happen and can I live with it?
 Then take a risk.
 But these challenges gave me the foundation.

-- The biggest risk I took was becoming the CEO of Zaplet which merged with Metric Stream (Global Risk Management & Compliance), it was the aftermath of dotcom burst.
+- The biggest risk I took was becoming the CEO of Zaplet which merged with Metric Stream (Global Risk Management & Compliance), it was the aftermath of the dot-com crash.
 I am not an engineer, I don’t look like a stereotypical CEO in Silicon Valley.
 Odds were against me.
 I went for a company that needed fixing, was at its worst phase.
 Nobody expected it to survive.
 I thought if it worked it would be great.

 - I am hopeful this time that Racial Discrimination in this country will get fixed.
 It all starts at home (company), listen to your employees and engage with your communities (local and broader), work with your government to let them know that this issue is important for you.
 It is important for businesses to raise their voice.